khaledhajeid/CPF-Hackathon/production_blueprints/01-PROJECT_VISION_AND_PHASE1_SCOPE.md

 The three items below were added directly, later than both the original client PDF notes (§2) and the IT alignment notes (§9) — neither source document mentions any of them.
 They're recorded here so this document keeps being the accurate scope-of-record rather than silently falling out of sync with the schema in `05-DATA_MODEL_ERD.md`/`07-DATA_MODEL_ERD_RATIONALE.md`, which already model all three.

-### 10.1 Foundation Leaders (قيادات المؤسسة) — new, in scope
+### 10.1 Foundation Leaders (قيادات المؤسسة) — new, in scope — mockup precedent found

-A leadership section (board and executive members, each with a name, position, bio, and either a photo or a video for their detail view) is now in scope. **Unlike everything else in this document, this has no mockup precedent to reference** — there is no existing page, component, or data shape in `cpf-app` to build against, unlike every other Phase 1 item, which at minimum has a mockup UI to use as a UX/visual reference (`02-FRONTEND_ARCHITECTURE.md` §3's "rebuild, don't port" guidance assumes a mockup exists to look at). **Not yet decided: where this lives in the site's navigation/page structure** (a section of the About page, alongside "دور المؤسسة" and "رحلة المؤسسة"?
-Its own page?) and what the frontend should look like, since there's nothing to reference.
-Treat this as a design gap to close (a quick shape/critique pass against `DESIGN.md`, matching how every other section in this project got a design treatment before being built) before frontend implementation starts, not just a backend model to wire up.
-The data model itself (`Leader`/`LeaderTranslation`) is already specified — see `05-...md` §5 and `07-...md` §4.2.
+A leadership section (board and executive members, each with a name, position, bio, and either a photo or a video for their detail view) is in scope. **Correction:** this was originally recorded here as having no mockup precedent at all.
+That was wrong — `cpf-app/src/pages/AboutPage.jsx` has a complete, working `leaders{board, executive}` UI (a tabbed board/executive picker, 10 + 5 people, cards with name/role/image, one entry with an expanded bio and video), only found once backend implementation actually started and someone checked the mock directly.
+This is now the **direct frontend reference**, same "rebuild, don't port" treatment (`02-FRONTEND_ARCHITECTURE.md` §3) every other Phase 1 page already gets — not a design gap needing a from-scratch shape/critique pass. **Placement is effectively settled too**: the mockup puts this on the About page, alongside "دور المؤسسة" and "رحلة المؤسسة," which is the obvious default for the rebuild absent a reason to move it.
+The data model (`Leader`/`LeaderTranslation`) is specified in `05-...md` §5 and `07-...md` §4.2, and its provenance tag there has been corrected from 🟣 (new, no precedent) to 🟢 (mock-derived).

 ### 10.2 "Join Our Team" form — new, but a mockup precedent already exists and needs reconciling